sushrutkr/ImmerseFlow/README.md

 ## Overview

-ImmerseFlow++ is a state-of-the-art Navier-Stokes solver designed to tackle fluid flow problems involving complex geometries and moving boundaries.
-By integrating the sharp interface immersed boundary method and leveraging the computational power of both CPU (C++) and GPU (CUDA) architectures, ImmerseFlow++ delivers high performance and scalability for solving intricate fluid dynamics scenarios.
+ImmerseFlow++ is a Navier-Stokes simulation code designed to solve fluid flow problems involving complex geometries and moving boundaries.
+The code uses sharp-interface immersed boundary method and implemented for GPUs using CUDA and C++.

 ## Features

-- **2D and 3D Navier-Stokes Equations**: Comprehensive solution capabilities for both two-dimensional and three-dimensional fluid flow problems.
+- **2D and 3D Navier-Stokes Equations**: Comprehensive solution capabilities for both two-dimensional fluid flow problems.
+3D in works
-- **Sharp Interface Immersed Boundary Method**: Efficiently handle complex geometries and moving boundaries with high accuracy.
+- **Sharp Interface Immersed Boundary Method**: Efficiently handle complex geometries and moving boundaries with high accuracy and exact application of Neumann pressure boundary conditions.
 - **CUDA Acceleration**: Utilize GPU computing to achieve significant performance improvements.
 - **Versatile Boundary Conditions**: Support for various boundary conditions and fluid properties to cater to a wide range of applications.
 - **Visualization Tools**: Built-in tools for visualizing and analyzing simulation results.